FalconForceTeam/FalconFriday/README.md

 # FalconFriday
-<b>TL;DR: Every two weeks on “Falcon Friday”, we’ll release (DTAP) hunting queries to detect offensive techniques.</b>
+<b>TL;DR: We believe there isn't enough content available to detect advanced adversary techniques.
+That's why every two weeks on "Falcon Friday", we will release (DTAP) hunting queries to detect offensive techniques.</b>

-As FalconForce, we are active in the “purple arena” — we want to practice as much defensive security as offensive security.
-Moreover, we want to share back to the community.
-Combining these two, we came up with the idea to develop hunting queries based on our offensive & defensive experience and share our “latest and greatest” hunting/alerting queries for everyone to use.
-We’ll start off with queries for Microsoft Defender ATP (DATP), but might expand to other tools in the future.
-Our plan
+To give you an idea, we're going to release hunts for attacks such as:

+- DLL Injection
+- Procss Injection
+- COM Hijacking
+- .NET-to-JScript
+- Aborted MFA requests
+- Abuse of LOLBins
+- Misbehaving Office Applications
+- Process Hollowing
+- Unmanaged binaries running managed code
+- Anomalities in LDAP traffic
+- Command execution using WMI
+- SMB NULL session attempts
+- etc

+Stay tuned and let us know if there is any specific attack technique you want to detect.

+# Background

+Our current plan is to release 1 or 2 hunting DATP queries every other week.
+The queries will be released on GitHub, accompanied by a short blog post on Medium detailing background, working of the query, the accuracy we expect, any possible variations or improvements, any catches and really anything else we deem relevant.
+Initially, we'll be working based on the excellent library of @spotheplanet's https://www.ired.team/ and release the queries specifically for DATP.
+Since [@olafhartong](https://github.com/olafhartong) is involved, we might release Sysmon hunts as well….we'll see how it goes.

-We will publish the KQL queries on this GitHub page.
+We will publish the KQL queries on GitHub.
 Each query will be aimed at detecting some specific technique as precisely as possible and linked to MITRE ATT&CK.
 We anticipate that some queries will have more than 1 variant, aimed at detecting the same attack in different ways with varying trade-offs.
 Similarly, we will document trade-offs for various options in a single query to give you the flexibility to gear towards more false positives or more false negatives.

-Having said that, don’t expect to copy-paste the queries in your environment and be done with it.
+Having said that, don't expect to copy-paste the queries in your environment and be done with it.
 We will provide a foundation query which can detect a certain technique.
-However, you will still need to fine-tune/extend the query to your organization’s specifics to make it work in your environment and integrate into your monitoring solution.
+However, you will still need to fine-tune/extend  the query to your organization's specifics to make it work in your environment and integrate into your monitoring solution.

-The queries will be free to use in any way you like, although we appreciate a reference back to @falconforceteam Twitter / FalconForce GitHub.
+The queries will be free to use in any way you like, although we appreciate a reference back to [@falconforceteam](https://twitter.com/falconforceteam) Twitter / [FalconForce](https://github.com/falconforceteam) GitHub.